AFRICA

 3) Relevant regulations and guidelines with links:

-Please find mentioned below all relevant links to the Competition Act, Combination Regulations, other relevant regulations, guidelines, forms and notifications relating to the Indian merger control regime:
+Please find below all relevant links to the Competition Act, Combination Regulations, other relevant regulations, guidelines, forms and notifications relating to the Indian merger control regime:

 Official English version